 But if there’s too much money available, inflation creeps in: too many dollars chasing too few goods and services pushes prices up.
-Inflation depresses economic activity generally, and hurts working people whose wages aren’t keeping up with price increases in particular.
+Inflation depresses economic activity generally.
+And inflation hurts working people whose wages aren’t keeping up with price increases in particular.

 By Congressional mandate, the Federal Reserve’s job is to keep inflation in check and unemployment down.

 One way the Fed influences the price and availability of US dollars is by setting the Federal Funds Rate, which acts as a baseline interest rate for the entire banking and financial sector.